AlexanderDotH/OpenLyricsClient/README.md

 # TODO:
 Fix song change detection in listening party

- Make auto latency for bluetooth devices to get the currenct lyric offset
+ Make auto latency for bluetooth devices to get the current lyric offset

  Auto color based on the album color